PrayagS/Linear-Equations-Solver/README.md

 ## Description

 This implementation tries to solve given system Ax = b and outputs its unique solution if it exists.
-Else, it provides the null space of the matrix.
+Else, it provides the null space of the matrix along with the complete solution.
 Feel free to open a pull request/issue in case the code doesn't work for a particular case.

 ## Instructions